Trump Administration Finalizes Plans To Allow Development On Downsized Monuments

 "We stand with the five Tribes and the millions of Americas who vigorously oppose this degradation and giveaway of our public lands."

+"We find that this is an ongoing failure to meaningfully consult with tribes, that this seems to be an indicator of the treatment of indigenous peoples in the United States," she told NPR.

+"I think it's part of a broader narrative that directly affects indigenous people and indigenous lands."

-Nevertheless, regardless of the pending lawsuits, the Trump administration intends to plow forward with its plans.
+Regardless of the pending lawsuits, the Trump administration intends to plow forward with its plans.

 "If we stopped and waited for every piece of litigation to be resolved," Hammond said Thursday on a call with reporters, "we would never be able to do much of anything around here."